Embedding on Website

 3. Paste one of the component URLs (found on the Embed page):

-• Floating Button Component -- A floating chat button in the corner.
+• Floating Button Component — a chat button in the corner.

 4. Drag the component onto your canvas.

-5. Enter your Assistant ID and customize appearance in the properties panel.
+5. Enter your Assistant ID in the component's properties.

 6. Publish your Framer site.